evictor/activated-insights-project-challenge/README.md

 Your project will be evaluated on:

+- Completeness.
+Your code should fulfill the requirements as if they will be run on production.
-- Efficiency of file ingestion
+- Efficiency of file ingestion and API (considering CPU/memory constraints)
 - Organization
 - Code Clarity